Buchenwald is one of a number of memorial sites in Germany which are on the locations of former Nazi concentration camps.

 The new Buchenwald memorial offers permanent exhibitions on both the concentration camp and the Soviet internment camp as well as a wide range of audiovisual materials.

 The grounds of the Buchenwald memorial site are open all year round until dusk.
 The museums, exhibitions and visitor information are closed on Mondays and have slightly shorter opening hours in the winter months.
-There is a public bus service from the centre of Weimar to Buchenwald.
+There is a public bus service from the centre of Weimar to Buchenwald and the route is a short drive up into the forests behind the town.